mit-satori/getting-started/satori-ssh.rst

    files/datasets and compiling software requireing nvcc, gcc, XL compiler etc
 -  if one login-node will not be available try the second one
--  don’t run trainings on login nodes
+-  don’t run large computations on the login nodes